Skip to main content

 • max_points: The maximum points allowed before rate limiting is triggered.

-• recovery_time: Set the time (in ms) for recovery.
+• recovery_time: Sets the recovery time (in milliseconds).

 • points_at_account_creation: Initial points granted to a new account.

-Setting rate-limit points_at_account_creation means that a user can at most perform 1 operations per time unit.
-The recovery time for these points can be set using recovery_time property which defaults to 5000ms.
-We can also configure the max_points an account can have or disable rate limiting altogether by setting active to false.
+When setting points_at_account_creation for rate limiting, a user can perform at most one operation per time unit.
+The recovery time for these points can be set using the recovery_time property, which defaults to 5000 ms. Additionally, you can configure the max_points an account can reach, or disable rate limiting altogether by setting active to false.

 Administrative configuration

-Define your administrative control in the lib.ft4.core.admin and lib.governance sections:
+Define your administrative controls in the lib.ft4.core.admin and lib.governance sections:

 lib.ft4.core.admin: